jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Improvise for awhile within those notes, dwelling on the 2&#x302; as "home".
 Pay particular attention to the unique sound of the natural 6 in this mode.
+It's the 2&#x302; degree of the parent major key.
 In D Dorian (aka the key of C major), it's the B note.
 This sound is the defining characteristic of the Dorian mode.